Cost Calculation and Global Pricing Strategy: a Real-world Case Study 🌐

 A world where wages are unnecessary to stimulate production and effort, a world where value is determined “according to [individual] ability” (or unit labour models) and production is determined “according to [individual] needs,” yes, imagine that world.
 Here, the pricing strategies in marketing were obliterated.

 Seems strange to think now, but yes, the old Soviet Union tried and failed to build a world where prices did not exist.
 It failed, leading to the downfall of the Soviet Union.

 The Soviet Union Gosplan

 Gosplan removed the study of prices from economic monetary planning.
 In fact, prices were forbidden.
-This meant that under Gosplan there were no proper price mechanisms or monetary calculations to determine value or drive production.
+This meant that under Gosplan, there were no proper price mechanisms or monetary calculations to determine the value or drive production.

 The Soviet type of planning was made under the special conditions prevailing in the U.S.S.R.
 The aim of Gosplan was to drive industrialisation, especially for heavy industry.
 The overriding logic of industrialisation was that steel and machinery were more favourable to industrial growth than textiles and jam – partly due to its military potential.

 This article will examine the Soviet material balance system and its shortcomings from a modern-day pricing perspective, including the contemporary observations of economists Ludwig von Mises and F.A.
 Hayek.